Matt Olson Player Props: Braves vs. Pirates

 Matt Olson At The Plate

-- He ranks 54th in batting average, 18th in on base percentage, and second in slugging among qualified hitters in MLB action.
+- Among qualifying batters in MLB, he ranks 55th in batting average, 18th in on-base percentage, and second in slugging.

-- Olson will look to extend his five-game hitting streak.
-He's batting .368 with three homers during his last games.
+- Olson is batting .350 with two homers during his last outings and is riding a six-game hitting streak.

-- He has homered in 30.0% of his games this season, and 7.9% of his chances at the plate.
+- He has gone deep in 29.7% of his games this season, and 7.9% of his chances at the plate.

-- Olson has picked up an RBI in 48.2% of his games this year, with more than one RBI in 23.6% of his games.
-He has also driven in three or more runs in 13 contests.
+- Olson has driven home a run in 54 games this season (48.6%), including more than one RBI in 23.4% of his games and producing three or more of his team's runs on 13 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.